JWCook/jwcook.dev/pages/open_source.md

 ## pyinaturalist
 ![](../assets/images/logo_pyinaturalist.png)

-I also work on a number of projects related to biodiversity data, mainly related to [iNaturalist](https://www.inaturalist.org/).
-The most mature of these is **pyinaturalist**, which is a python library for interacting with the iNaturalist API.
+I also work on a number of projects related to biodiversity data.
+The most mature of these is **pyinaturalist**, which is a python library for interacting with [iNaturalist](https://www.inaturalist.org/).

 * {fas}`code` Source: https://github.com/pyinat/pyinaturalist
 * {fas}`book` Docs: https://pyinaturalist.readthedocs.io